asnar00/firefly/readme.md

 ### visual / UI
+- titlebars per node with Class.method() names
+- tree extends upwards and downwards as far as necessary
+- map class relationships, use it to open multi-class method implementations (Language.importx example)
 - conflicting dependencies (constructor vs classname) DONE
 - supercompact view: want to see all the code !!!
 - class view: don't want to see all the code, just headers